kavehmz/prime/README.md

 These calculations are done on a Mac 3.1 GHz Intel Core i7.

 # Why
 I used this simple library mainly to learn about Go language and Go standards.
 Also to use it for solving problems in https://projecteuler.net/

+But I think it might be useful as a relatively fast implementation of prime numbers generator in Go.